froilansam/froilan-bitfinex-orderbook/README.md

-# Bitfinex Order Book Mobile App
+# Bitfinex Order Book Mobile App (Froilan Sam Malibiran Bitfinex Challenge)

 A React Native mobile application that replicates the Order Book widget functionality from the Bitfinex trading platform.
 Built with Expo, Redux, and Redux Saga.

 ## Overview

 This application displays a real-time order book for the BTCUSD trading pair using the Bitfinex WebSocket V2 API.
-The interface shows live bid and ask prices with depth visualization, precision controls, and connection management.
+The interface shows live bid and ask prices with depth visualization, precision controls, and connection manaement.

 ## Features